Search

 IN THIS SECTION

-Under the amended Working Time Regulations 1998, those working fixed hours over a 5-day week are still entitled to a minimum of 28 days’ paid annual leave, equivalent to 5.6 weeks each leave year.
+Revised rules under the Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023 took effect for holiday periods from 1 April 2024, and were designed to simplify annual leave and holiday pay calculations.
+Under the amended Working Time Regulations 1998, those working fixed hours over a 5-day week are entitled to a minimum of 28 days’ paid annual leave, equivalent to 5.6 weeks each leave year.
 This statutory minimum comprises a 4-week entitlement, as previously derived under EU law, plus an additional 1.6 weeks’ entitlement under domestic law to reflect the number of public holidays in England and Wales.

-Almost all people classed as “workers” are legally entitled to 5.6 weeks’ paid holiday a year, commonly referred to as statutory leave entitlement or annual leave, including agency workers, workers with irregular hours and workers on zero-hours contracts.
-It is also worth noting that while 5.6 weeks’ paid holiday is the statutory minimum an eligible worker is entitled to take on an annual basis, an employer can offer more under the terms of an individual’s contract of employment.
+While 5.6 weeks’ paid holiday is the statutory minimum an eligible worker is entitled to take on an annual basis, an employer can offer more under the terms of an individual’s contract of employment.
 This is called contractual leave entitlement.

-When it comes to pro rata paid holiday entitlement, this often refers to where a new recruit starts their job role part way through the annual leave year, where they will only be entitled to the remaining amount of their total leave for that year on a pro rata basis.
-The leave year will often run from 1 January to 31 December, where statutory leave must usually be taken during this timeframe, otherwise the leave year will start on the first day of a new job.
+When it comes to pro rata paid holiday entitlement, this often applies when a new recruit starts their job role part way through the annual leave year, where they will only be entitled to the remaining amount of their total leave for that year on a pro rata basis.
+Conversely, the same method applies if an employee leaves an organisation part-way through the year and may be entitled to be paid for unused, accrued holiday (or owe their employer where they have used more than they have accrued).

 Pro rata paid holiday entitlement can also refer to where an individual is working part-time hours.
 Part-time workers are still entitled to at least 5.6 weeks’ annual leave, but again on a pro rata basis, where this will amount to fewer paid days’ leave than their full-time counterpart.
 For example, if someone works 3 days a week, they must get at least 16.8 days’ leave a year (3 × 5.6), although the employer can choose to round this up.
 Equally, if an employer gives full-time employees more statutory annual leave by way of contractual leave entitlement, then part-time employees must also get the same pro rata.